niplav/site/range_and_forecasting_accuracy.md

 person.
 Our vision seems to fade into a fog of possibilities.
 >
-> The scenario I am about to describe excites me because it seems an exception to this general rule -- more like a crack of dawn than a fog, like a sharp transition with sharp implications regardless of the night that went before.
+> The scenario I am about to describe excites me because it seems an exception to this general rule --[sic] more like a crack of dawn than a fog, like a sharp transition with sharp implications regardless of the night that went before.
 Or like a sight on the horizon much clearer than the terrain inbetween.
 And, as scenarios go, this one seems rather likely.
 Here it is.

 *— [Robin Hanson](https://en.wikipedia.org/wiki/Robin_Hanson), [“If Uploads Come First”](http://mason.gmu.edu/~rhanson/uploads.html), 1994*

+> As time passes, the outcomes of most events become more predictable.
+It is therefore important to update probability estimates.
+We did this in the aggregation method by using an exponential decay (a time constant of a couple days was optimal in most of our tests), so that out-of-date predictions counted less.

+*— [Lyle Ungar](https://en.wikipedia.org/wiki/Lyle_Ungar) et al., “The Good Judgment Project: A large scale test of different methods of combining expert predictions” p.
+3, 2012*